mabdn/fprime-spaceposts/README.md

   <!-- TODO: Is Svc.Framer correct? -->

 ### Dynamic Model
-The following UML sequence diagrams exemplarily outline how the defined components interact to fulfill the two use cases of receiving and downlinking messages.
+The following UML sequence diagrams exemplarily outline how the defined components interact to fulfill the two use cases of posting and requesting messages.
 The custom-developed components are highlighted in orange.

 **Receive a message to store on the satellite**